vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/UnityEngine Object General.md

   - `GetComponent<Example>()` will return `null` if an `Example` component isn't attached to the same GameObject[^2].
   - `Camera.main` will return null if there isn't a camera tagged as `MainCamera`.
 - Check that you are not using modern null checking operators[^3] (`?.`, `??`, `??=`).
+- Assignment must occur before access.
+Often you would use [`Awake`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) to get, and [`Start`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) to use.

 ---